Risk Management Concept

 - reviewed, discussed and approved the major and connected transactions in relation to the acquisition of certain clean energy project companies from SPIC and CPI Holding and the proposed rights issue to finance the said acquisitions in October and November 2017, and made recommendations to the Board.

 Risk Management Framework

-- 3rd line of defence - Independent Assurance - is the Audit Committee under the Board and the Group's Internal Audit Department, responsible for auditing the results of the risk management and internal control works done and issuing an audit report.
+- 3rd line of defence: Independent assurance - The Audit Committee under the Board and the Group's Internal Audit Department shall be responsible for auditing the results of the risk management works done and issuing an audit report.

 Risk Management Procedures

 The risk management procedures of the Group comprise comprehensive risk management and specific risk management targeting major investing activities.

 The procedures of comprehensive risk management are as follows:

 Phase 1: Formulation of risk management policies, strategies and risk assessment standards - The Board shall determine risk policies in respect of the Group's governance, culture and development strategies, and shall take these policies into consideration when determining its business targets.
 The Risk Management Committee shall be entrusted by the Board to determine the risk management strategy of the Group, while the Group's Internal Audit Department shall establish common risk assessment standards and set up risk score sheet for the Group.

 Phase 2: Comprehensively collect first-hand information for risk management and identify risks - Each department/business unit shall extensively and continuously collect internal and external information in relation to the risks of the Group and the risk management thereof and identify potential risks that may have impact on the key processes of their operations.

 Phase 3: Conduct risk assessment and establish comprehensive risk management ledger - Each department/business unit shall assess and score the risks identified along with their impact on the business and the likelihood of their occurrence.
 All risks of the Group and its subordinated units shall be recorded in the risk management ledger.